DNA-styx/SBPP-Windmill-Dashboard/README.md

 ### Known issues

-* If text does not display on any pages not themed, click the sun icon theme switcher top right to make it visable and open an issue.
+* If text does not display on a page, click the sun icon theme switcher top right to make it visable and [open an issue](https://github.com/DNA-styx/sbpp-windmill-dashboard/issues).

-See the [open issues](https://github.com/DNA-styx/sbpp-windmill-dashboard/issues) for a list of known issues and the todo list.
+See the [open issues](https://github.com/DNA-styx/sbpp-windmill-dashboard/issues) for known issues and feature requests.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>